DSWD Supplementary Feeding Program (SFP)

-The food supplementation will be in a form of hot meals and alternative meals to be served during snack or mealtime to children minimum of five (5) and maximum of seven (7) days a week for 120 days.
+The food supplementation will be in a form of hot meals and alternative meals to be served during snack or mealtime to children a minimum of five (5) and maximum of seven (7) days a week for 120 days.

 The feeding program will be managed by parents or caregivers based on a prepared cycle menu using available indigenous food supplies.
-Children beneficiaries will be weighed at the start of the feeding and monthly thereafter until completion of 120 days.
+Children beneficiaries will be weighed at the start of the feeding and monthly thereafter until the completion of 120 days.

 You may want to read: